 Runaway limos lead to gunshots in the night and puzzles within puzzles.
 Lacey needs all her famous "Extra-Fashionary Perception" to stop a shadowy villain, one who vows that nobody at this wedding will live happily ever after.

 Lacey's Fashion Bite of the Day: "The bride always rules!
 What to wear to a wedding?
 Dear wedding guest: Resist the temptation to use your outfit to make political statements, sneer at tradition, or rebel against your parents.
 Remember: That's the bride's job."

 Seventh in the Crime of Fashion series

 The last velvet factory in Virginia is shutting down for good, killing off jobs and a dying small town.
 Blame it on changing fashions, the recession, and the global economy.
-Fashion reporter Lacey Smithsonian is there to cover their sad last day on the job.
+Fashion reporter Lacey Smithsonian is there to cover this sad last day on the job.
 But with her own job in danger and her newspaper in deep financial trouble, this story hits a little too close to home.
 And the centerpiece of Lacey's factory tour?
-A dead body found spooled in the velvet, the manager everyone hated: the "Blue Devil" in a vat of blue dye.
+A dead body spooled in the velvet!
+The manager everyone at the factory hated, the "Blue Devil" is dead in his own vat of blue dye.